 Paolo of Caparsa, Radda-in-Chianti, 22 August

-In Radda-in-Chianti spring (April and May) started in a fantastic way, with lovely sunshine and sustained good temperatures which led to a particularly uniform set up of the vines, not withstanding the marked climatic differences due to exposition and altitude.
-Unfortunately a severe hailstorm hit a part of vineyards in Radda on the first of June.
-While there was much fear in fact the vines have managed to react as it were with pride, in a almost touching way, so that today we can say that the damage was limited.
-June was marked by beautiful sunny days, pleasant temperatures, relatively contained humidity, regular rain and noteable day/night temperature difference.
+In Radda-in-Chianti spring (April and May) started in a fantastic way, with lovely sunshine and sustained good temperatures which led to a particularly uniform set up of the vines, notwithstanding the marked climatic differences due to exposition and altitude.
+Unfortunately, a severe hailstorm hit a part of vineyards in Radda on the first of June.
+While there was much fear in fact the vines have managed to react as it were with pride, in an almost touching way, so that today we can say that the damage was limited.
+June was marked by beautiful sunny days, pleasant temperatures, relatively contained humidity, regular rain and notable day/night temperature difference.
 The result was there were no problems, above all with downy mildew, with regard to the health of the vines.

-July was a photocopy of June, with clear days and beautiful sunny radiation, cool periods alternating with heat, with rain from thunder storms and excellent temperature difference between night and day.
-However, again towards the second half of July there was a bad hail storm in a different zone to the earlier one, with limited damage given how far the season was advanced.
+July was a photocopy of June, with clear days and beautiful sunny radiation, cool periods alternating with heat, with rain from thunderstorms and an excellent temperature difference between night and day.
+However, again towards the second half of July, there was a bad hail storm in a different zone to the earlier one, with limited damage given how far the season was advanced.
 Fortunately, this was again followed by a period of low humidity, allowing the vines to ‘dry’ the affected grapes quickly, and thus avoiding dangerous mildews from forming which could threaten quality.